Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation: Experiments

 \textbf{Target Classes:} We conduct experiments to evaluate the performance of RTNet when the number of target classes varies.
-As shown in Figure \ref{tarc}, as the number of target classes decreases, the performance of CORAL degrades rapidly, indicating that the negative transfer becomes more and more serious as the label distribution becomes larger.
-RTNet performs better than other comparison methods, indicating that our approach can mitigate negative transfer to solve PDA problem.
-It is worth mentioning that RTNet is superior to the standard domain adaptation method (CORAL) when the source and target label spaces are consistent, which shows that our method does not filter erroneously when there are no outlier classes.
+As shown in Figure \ref{sen}, as the number of target classes decreases, the performance of CORAL degrades rapidly, indicating that negative transfer becomes more and more serious as the label distribution becomes larger.
+RTNet performs better than other methods, indicating that it can suppress negative transfer more effectively.
+Moreover, RTNet is superior to CORAL when the source and target label spaces are consistent (A31$\rightarrow$W31), which shows that our method does not filter erroneously when there are no outlier classes.
+As shown in Figure \ref{case}, on the A31$\rightarrow$W31 task, we analyze some of the source samples filtered by RDS and find that most of them are noise samples, which have mismatches between labels and images.
+For example, an image of a mouse is wrongly labeled as a keyboard in the Office-31 dataset.
+This case study shows that the RDS can filter noisy samples to improve the performance even if the label space of the source and target domains are consistent.